huggingface/hub-docs/docs/hub/security-sso.md

 ### Session Timeout

-It represents the delay when your organization members will be re-asked to complete the SSO flow, by default it is 7 days.
+It represents the delay when organization members will be asked to re-complete the SSO flow; default is 7 days.

 ### IdP Role Mapping

 * IdP Role Attribute Mapping

-It represents a JSON path from your IdP response from which to read the groups to which the user belongs.
+It represents a JSON path from your IdP response to read the groups to which the user belongs.

 * Role Mapping

-It's mapping table, the first input is the group value of your IdP and the dropdown corresponds to available roles in your organization.
+It represents a mapping table, the first input is the group value of your IdP and the dropdown corresponds to available roles in your organization.
-You must at least specify one admin role, because we perform role syncing of the users when they log in
+You must specify at least one admin role.
+We'll perform role syncing of users when they log in.